cryptokroko515/cryptokroko515/README.md

 # Personal
 Hi, I’m cryptokroko515 - Welcome to my Github.
 I’m interested in crypto and the use of scripts/bots for portfolio management.
 I run these on my raspberry pi 3B+ and 4 with the latest Raspbian and updates.

-Project #1 Pihole up and running
+Project #1 Pihole up and running - Adblocker
+Project #2 RaspiBlitz up and running - This is a very cool project to do.
-Project #2 Still ongoing : finding cool scripts for portfolio management Project #3 Setting up RaspiBlitz
+Project #3 Still ongoing : finding cool scripts for crypto portfolio management

 Not familiar with Python i just followed some guidance about a script.
 Unfortunately i got a lot of errors.
 Mostly due to the fact that 'older' scripts use a way to connect to CoinMarketCap that currently does not work anymore.
 I am not yet succesful in changing scripts to working scripts.
 I do however have an api key from CoinMarketCap.
 But how do i make scripts working again?